thegetty/grj-19/README.md

 ## License

+© 2024 J. Paul Getty Trust

+The text of this work is licensed under a [Creative Commons Attribution‑NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
+All images are reproduced with the permission of the rights holders acknowledged in captions and are expressly excluded from the CC BY-NC license covering the rest of this publication.
+These images may not be reproduced, copied, transmitted, or manipulated without consent from the owners, who reserve all rights.

 This publication uses [Skolar PE](https://rosettatype.com/SkolarPE) and [Skolar Sans PE](https://rosettatype.com/SkolarSansPE), designed by David Březina and © Rosetta Type Foundry s.r.o.
 The Typekit service used to deliver these fonts is provided specifically for this project by Adobe and is subject to their [Terms of Use](http://www.adobe.com/products/eulas/tou_typekit). © 2009-2023 Adobe Systems Incorporated.
 All Rights Reserved.

+This publication was created using [Quire](http://quire.getty.edu)™, a free and open-source multiformat publishing tool from Getty that available under a [BSD 3-Clause](https://github.com/thegetty/quire/blob/main/LICENSE) license.